Skip to main content

 Climate change

-What is the greenhouse effect?
-Toggle accordion
+Understanding the greenhouse effect Toggle accordion

-Our earth is surrounded by a natural mixture of gases that shape our climate and weather patterns.
+Our planet is surrounded by a natural mixture of gases that shape our climate and weather patterns.
 These gases trap the right amount of heat inside the atmosphere to shape the environmental conditions necessary to sustain life on the planet.

 Sources of reputable information about climate change Toggle accordion